tsiresymila1/nestipy/site/index.md

 # Overview

-Nestipy is a Python framework built on top of Litestar or FastAPI hat follows the modular architecture of NestJS.
-It is designed to help structure your APIs  in an intuitive, easy to understand, and enjoyable way.
+**Nestipy** is a Python framework inspired by NestJS and built on top of **Litestar** or **FastAPI**.
+It adheres to NestJS's modular architecture, offering a structured approach to developing APIs that's intuitive and enjoyable.

-With Nestipy, you can build scalable and maintainable APIs with ease.
-The framework supports dependency injection, type annotations, decorators, and code generation, making it easy to write clean and testable code.
+With **Nestipy**, developers can create scalable and maintainable APIs effortlessly.
+The framework embraces key features like dependency injection, type annotations, decorators, and code generation, facilitating the creation of clean and testable codebases.

-This framework is not a direct port of NestJS to Python but rather a re-imagining of the framework specifically for Python developers, including data scientists, data analysts, and data engineers.
-It aims to assist them in building better and faster APIs for their data applications.
+While not a direct translation of NestJS to Python, **Nestipy** is tailored specifically for Python developers, including data scientists, analysts, and engineers.
+Its goal is to empower them in crafting robust and efficient APIs for their data-centric applications.

-Nestipy support <b>Graphql</b> by using strawberry.

-## Key Features
-### Modular Architecture

-Nestipy follows the modular architecture of NestJS, which allows for easy separation of concerns and code organization.
-Each module contains a collection of related controllers, services, and providers.

-### Dependency Injection
-Nestipy supports dependency injection, which makes it easy to manage dependencies and write testable code.
-You can easily inject services and providers into your controllers using decorators.

-### Decorators

-Nestipy makes extensive use of decorators to define routes, middleware, and other application components.
-This helps keep the code concise and easy to read.

-### Type Annotations

-Nestipy leverages Python's type annotations to provide better tooling and help prevent errors.
-You can annotate your controllers, services, and providers with types to make your code more robust.
+Notably, **Nestipy** extends its functionality to support **GraphQL** through integration with **Strawberry**.
+This allows developers to harness the power and flexibility of GraphQL within the **Nestipy** framework.

 ### Dynamic module

-Nestipy includes a dynamic module option that allow to create dynamic module that can access IOC container.

-### Code Generation

-Nestipy includes a code generation tool that can create boilerplate code for modules, controllers, and other components.
-This saves you time and helps you focus on writing the code that matters.
+**Nestipy** introduces a dynamic module feature inspired by NestJS, allowing for the creation of modules with dynamic access to the Inversion of Control (IOC) container.
+This functionality mirrors NestJS's dynamic module behavior, enabling seamless interaction with dependencies registered in the IOC container.
+By leveraging this feature, developers can build highly adaptable architectures within Nestipy applications, fostering modularity and efficient resource management across the application.
+This empowers developers to craft scalable and maintainable solutions, aligning with the intuitive and powerful approach of NestJS dynamic modules.

 ## Contributing